 She wrote: “I’m using Avid in my internship a lot.
 Classes were really helpful.”

-And speaking (again) of Catherine Kobayashi, the two of us were part of a Virtual Open House last Wednesday.
+I also took part in a Virtual Open House last Wednesday.
 It was great to get questions from people everywhere, including some folks for whom it was the middle of the night.
 (Now that’s dedication…) If you were one of the participants, thanks for spending time with us.
 And if you have any additional questions, we’d be happy to answer them…

 So the Broadcast Journalism camera classes Celina Liv Danielsen took as a student at NYFA came in handy last week.
 That’s her in the picture below, shooting (and producing) a story at the United Nations for Denmark TV 2.